Fadi Azzam

 Fadi Azzam (Arabic: فادي عزام; born 1973, As-Suwayda, Syria) is a Syrian novelist and poet.

-Early life and education
+Two of his novels in Arabic have been longlisted for the International Prize for Arabic Fiction.
+In 2011, his debut novel Sarmada was published in English and in 2020 in a German edition.
+After the outbreak of the war in Syria, he went into exile in the United Kingdom.
+His work is part of contemporary Syrian literature in the context of war and imprisonment.

+Life and career

-He was born in As-Suwayda in southern Syria in 1973 and went to university in Damascus, graduating in 1998.
+Azzam was born in As-Suwayda in southern Syria in 1973 and went to university in Damascus, graduating in 1998.
 He has published in Arabic newspapers and magazines, and he reported on arts and culture for Al Quds al-Arabi from 2007 to 2009.
+Further, he has published opinion columns in The New York Times and a number of newspapers across the Middle East and Arabian Gulf.

 He has also worked with visual media, such as documentaries and cartoons.

-Career

-In 2012, his debut novel Sarmada, about a Druze community in Syria, was longlisted for the Arabic Booker Prize.
-He was longlisted again in 2018 for his novel Bait Huddud (Huddud's house).
+In 2012, his debut novel Sarmada, about a Druze community in Syria, was longlisted for the International Prize for Arabic Fiction.
+It was also translated into English and German.
+He was longlisted again in 2018 for his novel Bait Huddud (Huddud's house), translated into English in 2024.

-His poem "If You Are Syrian These Days …" was translated into English by Ghada Alatrash and published by literary magazine ArabLit in 2023.
+Some of his prose poems, such as "If You Are Syrian These Days …" and "This is Damascus, You Sons of Bitches" were translated by Ghada Alatrash and published by literary magazine ArabLit.